 So this concludes our visit to Hohenschwangau castle

 With this guide you’re ready to enjoy your visit to Hohenschwangau.
 When in Germany don’t forget to visit the city of Frankfurt am Main and the Auto & Technik Museum Sinsheim.
 After this Southern Germany trip, the next trip we took with our son was a California road trip.
+Starting early with road trips for our son.

 Like it?
 Pin it!